SatcherInstitute/health-equity-tracker/README.md

 ### Terraform deployment notes

-Currently the setup deploys both a cloud funtion and a cloud run instance for each pipeline.
-These are duplicates of each other.
-Eventually, we will delete the cloud fuctions, but for now you can just comment out the setup for whichever one you don't want to use in `prototype.tf`

-Terraform doesn't automatically diff the contents of the functions/cloud run service, so simply calling `terraform apply` after making code changes won't upload your new changes.
+Terraform doesn't automatically diff the contents of cloud run services, so simply calling `terraform apply` after making code changes won't upload your new changes.
 This is why Steps 4 and 5 are needed above.
-Here are several alternatives:
+Here is an alternative:

-- Use [`terraform taint`](https://www.terraform.io/docs/commands/taint.html) to mark a resource as requiring redeploy.
-Eg `terraform taint google_cloud_run_service.ingestion_service`
-  - For Cloud Run, you can then set the `run_ingestion_image_path` variable in your tfvars file to `gcr.io/<project-id>/<your-ingestion-image-name>` and `run_gcs_to_bq_image_path` to `gcr.io/<project-id>/<your-gcs-to-bq-image-name>`.
+Use [`terraform taint`](https://www.terraform.io/docs/commands/taint.html) to mark a resource as requiring redeploy.
+Eg `terraform taint google_cloud_run_service.ingestion_service`.
+You can then set the `ingestion_image_name` variable in your tfvars file to `<your-ingestion-image-name>` and `gcs_to_bq_image_name` to `<your-gcs-to-bq-image-name>`.
 Then replace Step 5 above with just `terraform apply`.
 Step 4 is still required.
-  - For Cloud Functions, no extra work is needed, just run `terraform taint` and then `terraform apply`
-- For Cloud Functions, call `terraform destroy` every time before `terraform apply`.
-This is slow but a good way to start from a clean slate.
-Note that this doesn't remove old container images so it doesn't help for Cloud Run services.